Mateusz Sobotka

-Mateusz Sobotka (born 31 December 2004) is a Polish professional footballer who plays as a forward for Stomil Olsztyn.
+Mateusz Sobotka (born 31 December 2004) is a Polish professional footballer who plays as a forward for IV liga Warmia-Masuria club Start Nidzica.

 Club career

-Born in Działdowo, Sobotka progressed through the youth ranks of Dwójka Nidzica, Start Nidzica and Talent Warszawa, also having a short spell at Stomil Olsztyn.
+Born in Działdowo, Sobotka progressed through the youth ranks of Dwójka Nidzica, Start Nidzica and Talent Warsaw, also having a short spell at Stomil Olsztyn.
+From July until August 2021, Sobotka spent time training with German giants Bayern Munich, as part of their "World Squad" initiative.
 In February 2022, he moved to Sokół Ostróda.

-FC Bayern World Squad

-From July until August 2021, Sobotka spent time training with German giants Bayern Munich, as part of their "World Squad" initiative.
+He went on to join fellow II liga side Stomil Olsztyn, before joining III liga side Mławianka Mława on loan in February 2023.